Skip to main content

 Cash flow forecasting

 Cash flow is usually the first reason a business owner looks for CFO help.
 Revenue can look strong while cash still feels tight because receivables, inventory, payroll, debt, and vendor payments all hit at different times.
+JPMorgan Chase Institute research found that the median small business holds just 27 cash buffer days of reserve, so a forecast that flags a shortfall weeks ahead is often the difference between covering payroll and scrambling for credit.

 A Remote CFO builds a rolling cash forecast, often 13 weeks for near-term visibility and 12 months for planning.
 This helps you see when cash will tighten before it becomes urgent.
+You can start the same way we do with our free 13-week cash flow template.

 Budgeting and operating plans